blanksblankss/ahbottomnavigation/README.md

 // Force the titles to be displayed (against Material Design guidelines!) bottomNavigation.setForceTitlesDisplay(true);
+// Or force the titles to be hidden (against Material Design guidelines, too!) bottomNavigation.setForceTitlesHide(true);

 // Use colored navigation with circle reveal effect bottomNavigation.setColored(true);